 A level of judgement is required to determine the likelihood of success of a given matter for contingent fee arrangements.
 This is determined on a contract-by-contract basis after considering the relevant facts and circumstances surrounding each matter.
-The valuation exercise is conducted by experienced fee earners with detailed understanding of the cases.
-The carrying value of contingent fee arrangements at 30 April 2021 was £5,781,000 (2020: £4,114,000).
+The valuation exercise is conducted by experienced professionals with detailed understanding of the individual matters.
+The carrying value of contingent fee arrangements at 30 April 2022 was £7,804,000 (2021: £5,781,000).